All Episodes

 And guess what we know now?

-It was devastating for an entire generation of students now who are left out of school or couldn't see facial expressions, you know, and now they're dealing with depression and anxiety, loss of learning.
+It was devastating for an entire generation of students now who were left out of school or couldn't see facial expressions, you know, and now they're dealing with depression and anxiety, loss of learning.

 You saw that happening around the country.

-People were willing to stand up, but I remember the fact checkers and the verify teams, they come after you.
+But I remember the fact checkers and the verify teams, they come after you.

-Um so anyway, this is basically to protect dissent.
+So anyway, this is basically to protect dissent.

 It's protect people, you know, being able to say what they want to say.